Councilman Kevin Conwell is proud to have served as Ward 9 Councilman since November 2001. His ward includes Glenville and part of University Circle.

 In 2011, Councilman Conwell introduced a resolution denouncing Ohio S.B.
 5, which would limit the strengths and abilities of public employee unions.
 The Councilman led a number of rallies and press events to draw attention to the issue and show unified support to the men and women who rely on unions to provide fair wages and benefits, thus keeping Cleveland's neighborhoods strong and stable.

-Councilman Conwell serves as the chair of the Public Safety Committee and vice chair of the Public Parks, Property and Recreation committee.
-He also serves on the Health and Human Services, City Planning, Personnel and Operations and Public Utilities Committees.
+Councilman Conwell serves as the vice chair of the Safety Committee.
+He also serves on the Health and Human Services, Finance, and Transportation committees.

 Before being elected, Councilman Conwell was employed by the Center for Families and Children as Operations Manager for the “Fathers and Families Together Program” where he coordinated parenting classes and job placement services for fathers in several locations throughout the City of Cleveland.
 In 2001, Councilman Conwell was honored as National Father of the Year.